jgaa/stbl/README.md

 These are the design-goals / primary requirements for the project.

+- [x] Creates responsive web-sites "out of the box" for an optimal desktop and mobile user experience.
 - [x] Simple to use, friction-less when blogging.
 - [x] Command line program, so that blogs can be generated anywhere.
 - [x] Few dependencies.
 Avoid pulling in tons of code to do trivial things.